arcadeJHS/lnurl-quests/README.md

 Go to the "Run and Debug" tab and launch "Docker attach to NodeJS".
 You can edit the launch config in ```.vscode/launch.json```.

+## TODO
+1. Currently operations which involve LNURL and payment management are handled by the  ```lnurl-node``` package (https://www.npmjs.com/package/lnurl).
+   Is it possible to use something more robust and reliable like Greenlight or Breez SDK to handle LNURL operations?
+Maybe in the future (see: https://sdk-doc-greenlight.breez.technology/guide/lnurl_withdraw.html)...
+3. Add tests.

 ## References and Useful links
 https://lightningdecoder.com/